charlottemorgan/WDI-Project-3/README.md

 * Option for the user to add a place of his choice (which might not be part of the main index list that our service proposes).

-* More information on the dashboard about the overall trip, total cost estimation, time in weeks, trip lenght in Km...
+* More information on the dashboard about the overall trip, total cost estimation, time in weeks, trip length in Km...